tier4/caret_report/sample_autoware/README.md

   - Before running Autoware, some environmental settings need to be done like the following commands
   - Please modify map_path and rosbag file for your environment
   - Make sure that object detection works and path is created when you set a 2D Goal Pose, so that you can analyze end-to-end path later
+- Note (Added on 2025/02/28):
+  - To enable planning, control_mode needs to be set with the latest version.
+It required because the sample rosbag doesn't include that topic
+  - `ros2 topic pub /vehicle/status/control_mode autoware_vehicle_msgs/msg/ControlModeReport "mode: 0" --once`

 ### Copy topic filter